cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 Changes in semantics or API that may break existing applications are listed here.
 Modifications in the statistics output will not listed as breakage.

+ - null values are not allowed by default.
+The use of a null value can be enabled again via `permitNullValues`

 ## Bug fixes

 If something is listed here it might affect an existing application and updating is recommended.